MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 - **Optimized migration**

-  This feature is applicable from DPM 2019 UR2 and later versions.
+  This option is applicable from DPM 2019 UR2 and later versions.

   The optimized volume to volume migration allows you to move data sources to the new volume much faster.
 [Learn more](volume-to-volume-migration.md)